-KU Endowment evaluated events and transactions occurring subsequent to June 30, 2022, through September 14, 2022, the date of issuance of the accompanying consolidated financial statements.
+KU Endowment evaluated events and transactions occurring subsequent to June 30, 2023 through September 15, 2023, the date the accompanying consolidated financial statements are available to be issued.
 During this period, there were no subsequent events requiring recognition or disclosure in the consolidated financial statements.